artainmo/web-development/back-front-end/javascript/README.md

 To view the json body of the response we call response.json() which also returns as a promise if resolved the parsed JSON.

 Try-catch statement can be used to catch errors.
 Whereby if a code gets generated inside the try scope, code inside the catch scope gets executed.

+### Javascript inside HTML
+JavaScript makes HTML pages dynamic and interactive.

+In HTML, JavaScript code is inserted between <script> and </script> tags, those are usually placed in HTML header or body.<br>
+Common uses for JavaScript are image manipulation, form validation, and dynamic changes of content.<br>

+To select an HTML element, JavaScript most often uses the `document.getElementById(id)` method.
+This JavaScript example writes "Hello JavaScript!" into an HTML element with id="demo" (`<p id="demo"></p>`) `<script> document.getElementById("demo").innerHTML = "Hello JavaScript!"; </script>`<br>
+Javascript can also change HTML styles `<script>document.getElementById("demo").style.fontSize = "25px";</script>` or attributes `<script>document.getElementById("image").src = "picture.gif";</script>`.

+Inline javascript is javascript directly written in HTML element attribute.
+It is usually used for events, which are triggers after user-site interaction, to call functions.
+For example here when a user clicks on a button the display() function is called `<input type="button" value="Result" onClick="display()"/> `.

+Those javascript functions can also be written inside external .js files.
+External scripts are practical when the same code is used in many different web pages.<br>
+To use an external .js script in an HTML file, put the name of the script file in the src attribute of a <script> tag: `<script src="myScript.js"></script>`.